ProfessorProf/valorscripts/README.md

 Syntax: `!def`

 Shows you (and only you) the Defense and Resistance values of everyone on the current map.

+### Show damage increments
+Syntax: `!di`

+Shows you (and only you) the Damage Increment values of everyone on the current map.

 ### Roll Initiative
 Syntax: `!init`